thinkitdata/nagiosstuff/UCS-plugin/readme.md

 This plugin is supported on Cisco UCS Manager Releases 2.1, 2.2 and 3.0.

 # UCSM Python SDK Requirements for Release 0.9(4):
 ### This release of the plugin requires UCSM Python SDK version 0.8.3.
-This is an older python SDK so it's included in this repo for your convenience.
+This is an older python SDK so it's included in this repo <a href="https://github.com/thinkitdata/nagiosstuff/blob/master/UCS-plugin/UcsSdk-0.8.3.tar.gz">(here)</a> for your convenience.

 New Features in Release 0.9(4):
 Plugin Enhancements: